knudvaneeden/ddd/GREPSEMWARE/readmegrepsemware.txt

      that of the installation of your grep (e.g. GNU, pcre2grep, ...), backup and save the file.

+16. -The TSE macro files

+      grepsemwaretse.s
+      grepsemwaregnu.s
+      grepsemwarepcre2grep.s
+      grepsemwareembarcaderobcc55.s
+      grepsemwarembarcaderobcc102.s
+      grepsemwarecygwin.s
+      grepsemwaremingw.s
+      grepsemwarejulia.s
+      grepsemwareoctave.s

+     files take care of removing any non-relevant text and converting the lines

+      filename : linenumber : found text

+     to the default TSE grep notation

 ---

-16. -The method used to run these different grep versions is to
+17. -The method used to run these different grep versions is to

 a. force those different grep versions to always include